girip11/code-repl/Bash/BashGuide/chapter_1.md

 # type commands returns the type of the argument whether its a shell keyword, builtin etc
 type for

-# whatis gives a short description about teh command passed as argument to it. `man -f <command>` does the same.
+# whatis gives a short description about the command passed as argument to it. `man -f <command>` does the same.
 whatis bash
 man -f bash